Additional Permits & Requests for Filming in Maple Ridge

 - The City does not permit the use of streets for dangerous stunts such as high-speed car chases, crashes or special effects utilizing explosive devices.

 If street space is required for the parking of vehicles, picture continuity or equipment placement, a Street Use Request must be submitted for approval, along with the parking plans and detailed map outlining the proposed area for filming and parking locations of production units and employee vehicles.
-The Film Liaison will coordinate approval of the Street Use Request in conjunction with a film permit.
-Download the Street Use Request.
+The Film Liaison will coordinate approval of the Street Use Request (PDF) in conjunction with a film permit.

 The Film Liaison will determine if a Road Closure Permit is required once all the details have been received.